ravendb/book/Intro.md

 Chapter 6 talks about safety features in RavenDB.

-Chapter 7 talks about advanced client (streams, changes, json patching)
+Chapter 7 talks about advanced client (streams, changes, json patching, listeners)

 Chapter 8 deals with operations and monitoring